 Our Business Ethics & Code of Conducts states that PTTEP Group is committed to operating its business without causing any undue negative impacts on environment, society and with respect for the human rights and interests of our stakeholders.
 As a responsible operator, we’re committed to ensuring that all our employees and own operations implement human rights policy as well as continuously monitor, influence and improve the business practices of our own operations and those of our suppliers and business partners.

 In PTTEP’s business dealings, we expect our partners to adhere to business principles consistent with our own.
 Permitted by rights in the Joint Operating Agreement (JOA), PTTEP works closely with a number of key global partners to share learnings, good practice and manage challenges on human rights issues.
 Collaboration, partnership and transparency are critical factors to identifying human right risks, taking appropriate actions and building the broad-based coalitions needed for sustained progress of our Joint Venture business.

 PTTEP’s goal is to achieve safe and sustainable operations, minimize our environmental and social impacts.
 To achieve this we are committed to working with Suppliers and Contractors who sign up to our values as communicated in PTTEP Supplier Code of Conduct.
 PTTEP has established and maintained procedures to evaluate and select suppliers and contractors based on our core values, including human rights.
-We carry out risk-based due diligence assessment on critical suppliers prior to contract award and periodically review that suppliers are operating to agreed standards during the contract delivery especially on those who are working on higher risk activities.
+We carry out risk-based due diligence assessment on Tier 1 suppliers prior to contract award and periodically review that suppliers are operating to agreed standards during the contract delivery especially on those who are working on higher risk activities.

 To fully comply with our Human Rights Policy which respects human rights and avoids any complicity in human rights abuses, PTTEP developed the human rights management system which involves (1) identification of human rights risk through due diligence process (2) development of mitigation measures in response to medium/high human rights risk and (3) integrate action in business operation (4) monitoring performance and report to stakeholder.
 Actions and procedures we undertake to meet our commitment are: